 Iceland is a small island country in the North Atlantic, known for its stunning natural beauty, including glaciers, volcanos, and waterfalls.
-The population of Iceland as of 2024 June is 386,970, with immigrants making up around 19% of the population.
-The majority of people in Iceland live in the capital, Reykjavik, and the surrounding areas.
+The population of Iceland as of June 2025 is 397,929, with immigrants making up around 19% of the population.
+The majority of people in Iceland live in the capital of Reykjavik, and the surrounding areas.

 There are several reasons why the cost of living in Iceland is high.
 Iceland is a small island country with a small population, making imported goods and services relatively expensive.
 The country’s remote location and harsh climate also contribute to higher prices, as transporting goods to and from the island can be difficult and costly.